Our complete in-house scarf printing and hemming service

-The Pin Hem and Fringe option can be combined on a scarf.
+The Pin Hem and Eyelash Fringe options can be combined on a scarf.
 This is particularly effective on a long scarf where fringes are added on opposite short ends and pin hems on opposite long sides.

 If you would like a deeper fringe, please let us know when ordering.
 Unless otherwise specified, we will fringe to 1cm depth.

 You should not add a cutting line for the edges that require a fringe.
-You should only add a cutting line for the edges that are to be machine hemmed or hand hemmed.
+You should only add a cutting line for the edges that are to be pin hemmed or roll hemmed.

 This method of finish is best suited to an overall design that runs from edge to edge.
 This will avoid obvious signs of skew that may occur in the fabric.